Nilodirf/ML_M3TM_Sim/README.md

 my_simulation = SimDynamics(sample=my_sample, pulse=my_pulse_Abeles, ini_temp=300., end_time=20e-12, solver='Radau', max_step=1e-13)
 ```

 Let's just run it and see if we did okay here.
 To look at our data later we also need to save it on the harddrive.
-Automatically, in the code's regisrtry, a folder 'Results' will be created, where the simulation output files will be stored within a folder denoted by _save_file_.
+Automatically, in the package's regisrtry, a folder 'Results' will be created, where the simulation output files will be stored within a folder denoted by _save_file_.
 The actual data is stored in .npy format:
 ```python
 my_results = my_simulation.get_t_m_maps()
 my_simulation.save_data(my_results, save_file='my_result_files')